2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 The average amount in student loans that human development majors at Virginia Tech take out while working on their Bachelor's Degree is $20,508.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $331.

-Texas Tech University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #10 on the list.
+Texas Tech University came in at #10 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools ranking.
 Texas Tech is a fairly large public school located in the city of Lubbock.

 About 98% of the students majoring in human development at the school are women while 2% are male.